 For the baby items mentioned here, you won’t need until your baby is about five-months-old or even older.

 Umbrella strollers have fewer features than your typical full-sized stroller, they are lighter weight and fold more easily.
 You will likely want this, but I wouldn’t register for one yet.
 Wait until the time comes that you would use it (usually closer 6 months) and decide what meets your needs.
+Your everyday stroller may serve the same purposes as an umbrella stroller, or it may be too heavy and you will really want an umbrella stroller as well.
 You probably can’t go wrong with any umbrella stroller, but here are some that people really like.

 - Summer Infant 3D Lite: (12lb; $59-$80) This has a 3-position reclining seat, and accessible storage basket, cup holder, and a pocket.